 2. Identify the synergies between the two brands and the ways each brand creates real value for customers.
 Don’t just slam the two brands together into something new and start advertising.

 3. Architect a migration plan that outlines exactly what role each brand will play over the next 12-24 months, and how each will deliver value for customers.
 What exactly will each brand bring to the equation?
 Which employees will represent which brand?
-(Careful planning, in particular, is an area the few companies invest in.)
+(Careful planning, in particular, is an area that few companies invest in.)
 Include metrics to measure the effectiveness of the migration.

 4. Develop a name, logo, endorsement strategy and story for the new entity.
 (Note: It’s not just about a new name and logo.
 It’s about creating the right communicative relationship between the two brands in digital and print communications and across all touchpoints.)